Unit 3 – Sample approaches to developing an assessment task

 Students must analyse and discuss the relationships between media narratives and audiences, media narratives and the ideological, and institutional contexts of production.

 Students discuss how ideologies shape media narratives and the relationship between the narrative, the ideological and institutional contexts of production and audience consumption and reception.
 Students need to be provided with the opportunity to clearly identify and analyse the ideology and link it with the media products they have selected.

 Key questions should be designed to allow students to discuss the connections between media products, audiences, ideological and institutional contexts.

 It may be useful for students to set up a grid or table with the key concepts they discuss or analyse for each media product studied.

 Marking the task

-The marking scheme used to assess a student’s level of performance should reflect the relevant aspects of the performance descriptors and be explained to students before starting the task.
+The marking scheme used to assess a student's level of performance should reflect the relevant aspects of the performance descriptors and be explained to the students before commencing the task.

 The structured questions should be based on the key skills for the outcome.
 It may be appropriate to allocate marks for each answer, reflecting the degree of difficulty or complexity required.